 # llm.invoke("Why is the sky blue?") # Second call - hits the cache

 For production environments, especially those involving multiple server instances or requiring persistence, external caches are necessary.
-Options include database-backed caches (like SQLAlchemyCache
+Options include database-backed caches (like SQLAlchemyCache for SQL databases or RedisCache) or specialized vector store caches (GPTCache, though requiring separate setup).

 # Example using Redis (requires Redis server and redis-py package)

-# from langchain.cache import RedisCache
+# from langchain_community.cache import RedisCache

 # import redis